seren/freenas-temperature-graphing/README.md

 freenas-temperature-graphing
 ============================

 Bash scripts to graph FreeNAS CPU and drive temperatures.
+Graphs are generated in the same directory as the scripts (not the web interface).
 Tested on 9.3 and 9.10.